SusanaEsparza0/Results-Summary-Component-Main/README.md

 I still have a lot to learn in CSS so, I will keep practising these challenges in order to get better at basic programming and learn more languages to improve the breakdown of web pages and applications.

-### Useful resources

-- [W3 Schools](https://www.w3schools.com/) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.

 ## Author